Dmitri Shostakovich: Second denunciation

 In 1954, Shostakovich wrote the Festive Overture, opus 96; it was used as the theme music for the 1980 Summer Olympics.
-(His '"Theme from the film Pirogov, Opus 76a: Finale" was played as the cauldron was lit at the 2004 Summer Olympics in Athens, Greece.)
+(His "Theme from the film Pirogov, Opus 76a: Finale" was played as the cauldron was lit at the 2004 Summer Olympics in Athens, Greece.)

 In 1959, Shostakovich appeared on stage in Moscow at the end of a concert performance of his Fifth Symphony, congratulating Leonard Bernstein and the New York Philharmonic Orchestra for their performance (part of a concert tour of the Soviet Union).
 Later that year, Bernstein and the Philharmonic recorded the symphony in Boston for Columbia Records.

 Joining the Party

-The year 1960 marked another turning point in Shostakovich's life: he joined the Communist Party.
+1960 marked another turning point in Shostakovich's life: he joined the Communist Party.
 The government wanted to appoint him Chairman of the RSFSR Union of Composers, but to hold that position he was required to obtain Party membership.
 It was understood that Nikita Khrushchev, the First Secretary of the Communist Party from 1953 to 1964, was looking for support from the intelligentsia's leading ranks in an effort to create a better relationship with the Soviet Union's artists.
 This event has variously been interpreted as a show of commitment, a mark of cowardice, the result of political pressure, and his free decision.
 On the one hand, the apparat was less repressive than it had been before Stalin's death.
 On the other, his son recalled that the event reduced Shostakovich to tears, and that he later told his wife Irina that he had been blackmailed.
 Lev Lebedinsky has said that the composer was suicidal.
 In 1960, he was appointed Chairman of the RSFSR Union of Composers; from 1962 until his death, he also served as a delegate in the Supreme Soviet of the USSR.
 By joining the party, Shostakovich also committed himself to finally writing the homage to Lenin that he had promised before.
 His Twelfth Symphony, which portrays the Bolshevik Revolution and was completed in 1961, was dedicated to Lenin and called "The Year 1917".

 Shostakovich's musical response to these personal crises was the Eighth String Quartet, composed in only three days.
 He subtitled the piece "To the victims of fascism and war", ostensibly in memory of the Dresden fire bombing that took place in 1945.
 Yet like the Tenth Symphony, the quartet incorporates quotations from several of his past works and his musical monogram.
 Shostakovich confessed to his friend Isaac Glikman, "I started thinking that if some day I die, nobody is likely to write a work in memory of me, so I had better write one myself."
 Several of Shostakovich's colleagues, including Natalya Vovsi-Mikhoels and the cellist Valentin Berlinsky, were also aware of the Eighth Quartet's biographical intent.
 Peter J. Rabinowitz has also pointed to covert references to Richard Strauss's Metamorphosen in it.